actionhero/www.actionherojs.com/tutorials/tasks.md

 ## Testing Tasks

-Taks are expected to be as lean as possible, with most of thier logic living in other methods you've created via initializers or middleware (or included via packages).
-This helps keep your task logic concicse, limited to excecution and scueduling... and the excecuting functions easier to test.
+Tasks are expected to be as lean as possible, with most of their logic living in other methods you've created via initializers or middleware (or included via packages).
+This helps keep your task logic concise, limited to execution and scheduling... and the executing functions easier to test.

 Actionhero ships with a method to help you check if a task is enqueued, `api.specHelper.findEnqueuedTasks(taskName)`: